Danny-1-8/ClipProgram/README.md

   <img src="https://github.com/Danny-1-8/ClipProgram/assets/127832063/abbdec7f-44fe-45d5-9387-79feff8e75ef" width="30%" height="50%">
 </p>

-Seems like the model lose its attention!
+Seems like the model loses its attention!
 How should we get Clip aware of the guilt of Hitler?
 We built a finetuning pipeline for it, with both text-vision alignment and text-text alignment.